adamlwomble/milk-and-honey/content/recipes/pumpkin-bread.md

       mixing bowl and set aside.
   - title: "Mix your wet ingredients "
     description: >-
-      Using a stand mixer with a whip attachment, beat the butter, oil, sugar, and brown sugar together on second speed until smooth and light (about 2 minutes).
+      Using a stand mixer with a whip attachment beat the butter, sugar, and brown sugar together on second speed until smooth and light (about 2 minutes).